Up to 50% off sofas & mattresses — limited‑time deals.

 • Capture an image before anyone lies on the mattress

-• Capture additional images during cool-down intervals
+• Capture follow-up images during cool-down

-These images reveal:
+These images help reveal:

 • Where heat concentrates the most